etcgroup/aloe/README.md

 The basic usage for ALOE is the following:

 ```
-java -jar aloe.jar MODE OPTIONS...
+java -jar aloe.jar PIPELINE_CLASS MODE OPTIONS...
 ```

+The `PIPELINE_CLASS` must be the name of a class in the `etc.aloe.factories` package, which implements `etc.aloe.factories.PipelineFactory`.
+Currently, the only available class is `CSCW2013`.

-The `MODE` can be one of "train", "label", or "interactive".
+The `MODE` can be one of "train", "label", "single", or "interactive".
 Each mode has its own required and optional arguments, detailed below.

 The following are some common options that can be used in any of the three modes: